fulvio999-new/salesTaxes/README.md

 * Tested with sample input

-* Issues
+* Issues/improvements

  See Issues section.